 The water is constantly renewed in a natural way and, around the swimming pool, a lawn was set up to sunbathe or spend time under the shade of the trees that are located around the spring.
 A large recreational complex has also been created with basketball courts, parking, gardens and tennis courts, all free of charge.

 Located in the village of Otívar, specifically in its municipal district, the River Verde has its source.
-Its environment is one of the most beautiful natural spots in the province of Granada, and walking along the riverbank we can find a well-signposted path that enables us to go down the canyon.
+Its environment is one of the most beautiful natural spots in the province of Granada.
+Walking along the riverbank we can find a well-signposted path that enables us to go down the canyon.

 With an environment populated by vast vegetation, the river makes numerous waterfalls that form crystalline, green and clean pools.
 It is an ideal place to practice trekking and make excursions, being possible to bathe in the pools to refresh us during the hot summer.
 Arriving does not present a great difficulty, but there is an access control since it crosses a private property, and therefore the Cooperative, Agricultural and Livestock Society of Campo de Cázulas charges an entrance fee of 5 euros per person.